The Kenyan Finns

 Seemingly endless amounts of paid posters with a model depicting a generic shirtless African rebel soldier with baby-oiled-slash-sweaty body and an intense look, carrying a rifle on his back, squeezing the strap in his fist and wearing some kind of necklace, which may or may not be intended to appear witchcrafty, and a belt full of ammunition.
 All this makes him look like some kind of Nollywood version of Rambo against a dramatic black background.
 The text in the advert says "future chef" and the key that is dangling from the aforementioned necklace suggests that he needs to be given a key to a better job opportunity.
 That metaphoric key in real term means our financial donation and perhaps a signature in a petition which, the campaign promises, can change the destiny of this poor soul.

-some with the same male model, now smiling with a little less witchcrafty necklace and his upper body no longer bare, but covered with a worn-out t-shirt advertising the first US Iraq war effort from the early nineties.
+There are other images too; some of them featuring other models, some with the same male model, now smiling with a little less witchcrafty necklace and his upper body no longer bare, but covered with a worn-out t-shirt advertising the first US Iraq war effort from the early nineties.
 I am scared to even attempt to attach meaning to it.
-According to the photographer Antti Viitala these photos were taken in Cape Town, South Africa and the campaign was designed by Helsinki based advertising agency
+According to the photographer Antti Viitala these photos were taken in Cape Town, South Africa and the campaign was designed by Helsinki based advertising agency Dynamo.
+Viitala says that the models used had been spotted on the streets of Cape Town.

 So they are just that; models who broadly appear to fit the purposes of the campaign.
 For the gentleman in the leading image that means that basically he’s black.
 That is enough.